ghga-de/ghga-connector/README.md

 ## Quick Start:
 ### Installation

 This package uses PycURL and thus has curl (https://curl.se/) as a dependency.
-You can install cURL using:
+On Debian-based Linux distributions, you can install cURL using:

 ```
 sudo apt install libcurl4-openssl-dev libssl-dev